 Until relatively recent times, augmented learning was mostly available in academic, research and experimental contexts, with not many (if any) products having an impact on the training market.
 What has made augmented learning and augmented reality more of a, well, reality, is the emergence of powerful mobile devices, like the modern iOS and Android smartphones.
 Their fast processors, capable graphic cards, always-on Internet access, location awareness through GPS, and audio/video recording capabilities make all the difference.

-Now, devices like the Oculus Rift and Google Glass have hit the market (even if in early adopter first revisions), showing the potential for a powerful augmented reality experience.
+Now, devices are showing the potential for a powerful augmented reality experience.
 With its physicality and contextual nature, augmented reality is a great fit for many kinds of learning.
 Imagine the vivid impression and impact that the aforementioned virtual ancient world would have upon the students of history or archeology, compared to merely reading about or watching a video while in another location.
 In the workplace, imagine being a new hire in a complex facility, such as a water treatment plant.
 On your first day, you wear an augmented reality device, which introduces you to the systems and components of the plant.

 Augmented reality can also be used in combination with motion tracking to provide learners with the ability to virtually “touch” and manipulate objects.
 Virtual manipulation has a huge potential, allowing learners to operate heavy machinery, simulate physics experiments, interact with chemical molecule models, or even perform virtual surgery.
 Throw in force or haptic feedback (a method for recreating the sense of touch in virtual environments) and we’re even closer to creating an alternative reality for workplace training, education, and recreation.